Green Line D branch: Accessibility

 Riverside station was rebuilt in the late 1990s, with raised platforms to provide accessible boarding on the Type 8 light rail vehicles then being built.
 Reservoir and Brookline Village were temporarily fitted with portable lifts for accessibility, with Brookline Hills added by 2003.
-Newton Centre, Reservoir, and Fenway were retrofitted with raised platforms around 2003.
+Newton Centre, Reservoir, and Fenway were retrofitted with raised platforms in 1999.
 Woodland was rebuilt for accessibility in 2006, followed by Longwood and Brookline Village in 2009.
 Reconstruction of Brookline Hills station took place from September 2019 to January 2022 as part of the construction of an expansion of Brookline High School.

 Temporary work to make accessible was done in 2019–2020.
 Design work for a full reconstruction was completed in 2023.
 Design work for the remaining four non-accessible stops (Beaconsfield, Chestnut Hill, Eliot, and Waban) was completed in late 2022.
 They were made "generally accessible" with work done in October 2024.
 Full reconstructions of the four stations to serve new Type 10 vehicles are planned to begin in 2026, followed by Newton Highlands in 2027.